mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

   def __init__(self):
     self.seen = {}

-  def get_permutations(arr: list) -> list:
+  def get_permutations(self, arr: list) -> list:
     """
     Returns permutations of list, first checking self.seen.
     """
-    # Ensure [A, B, null] and [null, B, A] are treated the same
+    # Ensure [A, B, null], [null, B, A], etc. are treated the same
-    clean_str = sort_and_remove_nulls(arr)
+    clean_str = self.sort_and_remove_nulls(arr)

     # Don't perform calculation if we've seen it before!
     if clean_str in self.seen:
       return self.seen[clean_str]

     # If new request, do the hard work
-    result = _permute(clean_str)
+    result = self._permute(clean_str)

     # Cache the result for instant retrieval next time
     self.seen[clean_str] = result

     return result

+  def sort_and_remove_nulls(self, arr: list) -> str:
+    ...

+  def _permute(self, clean_str: str) -> list:
+    ...
 ```

 Another approach is [dynamic programming](https://www.geeksforgeeks.org/dynamic-programming/), which involves recursively breaking down a problem into as small a piece as possible, then caching the results to the pieces.
 For example, if our question was modified slightly to return _the number_ of permutations, rather than the actual permutations, it could be helpful to cache values like $5!$ or $10!$ to avoid having to calculate them each time.

 #### [3.
 Theory](#theory)
 Array indexing takes $O(1)$ time because there are always only three steps required:
-1. Find the location in memory of the start of the array
+1. Go to the location in memory of the start of the array
 2. Identify the type of data in the array (e.g. float)
 3. Return the value in memory at `array start` + `index * (size of data type)`

 Step 3 hints at why so many programming languages are 0-indexed: the first element of an array is 0 elements away from the start.
-Returning that value, then, is easy if `index * (size of data type)` is zero and we can just return `array start`.
+Returning that value, then, is easy if `index * (size of data type)` is zero and we can just return the value at `array start`.

-The type of data is important because data types differ in how much memory each element requires.
-A char is 1 byte, [for example](https://www.ibm.com/docs/en/ibm-mq/7.5?topic=platforms-standard-data-types), while an int is 4.
-Getting the element at index 3 of a char array means traversing three bytes from the start, while retrieving the same element of an int array of ints would mean traversing twelve bytes.
+The type of data is important because data types differ in how much memory they require.
+A char is one byte, [for example](https://www.ibm.com/docs/en/ibm-mq/7.5?topic=platforms-standard-data-types), while an int is four.
+Getting the element at index 3 means traversing three bytes from the start for a string, while traversing twelve bytes for an array of integers.